Agile Testing Best Practices: A Complete Guide

 Change is inevitable in software development.
 Agile testing embraces this by promoting flexibility and adaptability.
 Requirements can change, priorities can shift, and new information can emerge at any time.
 Agile teams are prepared to adjust their plans and testing strategies accordingly.
 This adaptability is key to delivering value quickly and responding effectively to evolving market demands.

-Agile vs. Traditional Testing
+Agile vs. Traditional Testing: What's the Difference?

 This section compares and contrasts Agile and traditional software testing methods, highlighting their key differences, Agile's advantages, and its inherent challenges.